Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Emission line profiles

-Thus each parameter affects the total flux and also, to different degrees, the line shape.
-As Figure~\ref{Abb:Varpar} shows, only the highest $\Sigma$ values and otherwise the mass and the radius affect noticeably the line shape.
-Nevertheless, in general (not shown) there is no single one-zone profile from the grid of \citet{aoyama18} which matches the total profile coming from the spatial integral of the different regions.
-This means that explaining an observed line profile requires this kind of modelling and that conversely, the line shape can reveal something about the intrinsic physical properties of the emitting regions.
+Nevertheless, in general (not shown) there is no single profile from the grid of \citet{aoyama18} which matches the total profile coming from the spatial integral of the different regions.
+This means that explaining an observed line profile requires the kind of modelling presented here. \nyAogA{At the same time, the line shape cannot be expected to yield tight constraints on the parameter values.
+We come back to this in Section~\ref{Th:MagAkk}.}